 - RUN AN EASY SELF-DIAGNOSTIC: keep a week-long practice log like the one that appears at the end of the first article in the Practice Project series (in your Winter 2018 American Recorder).
 For the next seven days, commit to picking up your recorder with the simple goal of playing for 30 minutes a day.
 It doesn’t matter what you play: play old favorites, sight-read, play tunes by ear, work on concert pieces, just make music—and keep track of how it goes: https://americanrecorder.org/docs/ARwinter18_practice_project.pdf

 Did it tell you more about your musical strengths and weaknesses?

 Do you agree with everything he cautions you about?

 I: The four articles in the Practice Project

 , published in American Recorder

-starting with the Winter 2018 issue, will give an overview of many issues connected to good practicing.
+(starting with the Winter 2018 issue and concluding with Fall 2019) look at some of the many issues connected to good practicing.
 Topics include:

 - SHMRG: a fun and functional way to analyze music